tazzanmc/Floral-Fantasy/README.md

 The remote workspace repository for my mod Floral Fantasy

 Floral Fantasy is a mod that I am working on made entirely withing MCreator for Minecraft Jave Edition 1.16.5 (and 1.17+ once those versions come out)

+Making wikis is allowed but they are liable for removal if they don't follow the established format, house incorrect information, or for any other deemable reason.

 Anyone is allowed to view and download these files for these purposes:
 - Making an addon for the mod
 - Making a separate mod using it as a basis